bing-tranle/git-getting-started/GitCommands.md

 	git log --graph --decorate --oneline
 		-> Show history with commit ID and message in column format

+# Git Stash
+### Stashing your work
+	git stash
+		-> Temporary save current working

+### Re-apply your stashed changes
+	git stash pop
+		-> Removes the changes from your stash and reapplies them to your working copy

+	git stash apply
+		-> Reapply the changes to your working copy and keep them in your stash

 # Viewing old commits
 	git checkout -b <new-branch>